pulp/pulp_installer/roles/pulp/README.md

 * `pulp_install_dir`: Location of a virtual environment for Pulp and its Python dependencies.
 Defaults to "/usr/local/lib/pulp".
 * `pulp_user_home`: equivalent to `MEDIA_ROOT` from `pulpcore` i.e. absolute path for pulp user home.
-* `pulp_install_plugins`: A nested dictionary of plugin configuration options.
-  Defaults to "{}", which will not install any plugins.
-  * Dictionary Key: The pip installable plugin name.
-This is defined in each plugin's* `setup.py`. **Required**.
-  * `version`: Specific release of the plugin to install from PyPI, or upgrade to (regardless of whether `upgrade` is set.)
-If `source_dir` is set, this has no effect.
-Note that if the spceified release of the plugin is incompatible with pulpcore's version, pulp_installer will fail (and exit the play) when it goes to install or upgrade the plugin.
-Defaults to nothing.
-  * `upgrade`: Whether to update/upgrade the plugin to the latest stable release from PyPI.
-Only affects systems where the plugin is already installed.
-If `source_dir` is set, this has no effect and is effectively always `true`.
-Mutually exclusive with `version`.
-Note that if the latest stable release of the plugin is incompatible with pulpcore's version, pulp_installer will fail (and exit the play) when it goes to upgrade the plugin.
-Defaults to "false".
-  * `source_dir`: Optional.
-Absolute path to the plugin source code.
-If present, plugin will be installed from source in editable mode.
-  Also accepts a pip VCS URL, to (for example) install the master branch.
-  * `prereq_role`: Optional.
-Name of (or folder path to) Ansible role to run immediately before the venv is created.
-You will need to download it 1st (with ansible-galaxy.)
-Needed because many plugins will have OS dependencies in C.
-    See `prereq_pip_packages` also.
 * `pulp_install_api_service`: Whether to create systemd service files for pulpcore-api.
 Defaults to "true". present, pulpcore will be installed from source in editable mode.
 Also accepts